bingoohuang/golog/rotate/README.md

 ## Handler (default: nil)

-Sets the event handler to receive event notifications from the RotateLogs object.
+Sets the event handler to receive event notifications from the Rotate object.
 Currently only supported event type is FiledRotated

 ```go